freevo/kaa-base/doc/notifier/async.rst

 InProgress objects are emitted (they are Signal objects, remember) when finished, so handlers can retrieve the return value of the asynchronous task.
-There is also an exception member, which is itself a Signal, and is emitted when he asynchronous task raises an exception.
+There is also an exception member, which is itself a Signal, and is emitted when the asynchronous task raises an exception.
 Exception handlers must accept three arguments: exception class, exception instance, and traceback object.
 InProgress objects have the following methods: